Sadhu bhasha

-Sadhu bhasha (সাধু ভাষা) or Standard literary Bengali or Sanskritised Bengali was a historical literary register of the Bengali language most prominently used in the 19th to 20th centuries during the Bengali Renaissance.
-Sadhu bhasha was used only in writing, unlike Cholito bhasha, the colloquial form of the language, which was used in both writing and speaking.
+Sadhu bhasha (সাধু ভাষা) or Standard literary Bengali or Sanskritised Bengali is a historical literary register of the Bengali language most prominently used in the 19th to 20th centuries during the Bengal Renaissance, currently in very limited usage.
+Sadhu bhasha is used only in writing, unlike Cholito bhasha, the colloquial form of the language, which was used in both writing and speaking.
 These two literary forms are examples of diglossia.
-Sadhu bhasha was used in official documents and legal papers during the colonial period; however, it is mostly obsolete in the present day.

 History

 This Sanskritised form of Bengali is notable for its variations in verb forms and the vocabulary which is mainly composed of Sanskrit or tatsama words.
 It was mainly a vocabulary making it easier for literary works in Sanskrit to be translated.
-Notable among them was Iswar Chandra Vidyasagar, who standardised the Bengali alphabet and paved the path for literary works.
-The colloquial usage of Bengali consisted mostly of its Prakrit base as well as indigenous (deshi), Persian and Arabic words embedded into the vocabulary.
-As a result, the Brahmins, a Hindu pundit caste, chose the path of Sanskritisation to make a "pure" language which would be used as a representative of classical languages into which the works of Sanskrit and Hindu literature can be translated.
-This shifted Bengali further towards Sanskrit thus archaizing its vocabulary.
-This in turn increased the commonality in Bengali vocabulary with other Indo-Aryan languages, such as Hindi which has also consciously replaced Persian and Arabic elements with Sanskrit Tatsama, a process which separated it form the Khariboli source and Urdu.
+Notable among them was Ishwar Chandra Vidyasagar, who standardised the Bengali alphabet and paved the path for literary works.
+The colloquial usage of Bengali consisted mostly of its Prakrit (tadbhava and indigenous (deshi) words) base, and occasionally Persian and Arabic words (i.e., Dobhashi; though not to the extent used by Dobhashi) embedded into the vocabulary.
+As a result, the Brahmins, a Hindu pandit caste, chose the path of Sanskritisation to make a pure language which would be used as a representative of classical languages into which the works of Sanskrit and Hindu literature can be translated.
+This shifted Bengali further towards Sanskrit thus archaising its vocabulary.
+This in turn increased the commonality in Bengali vocabulary with other Indo-Aryan languages, such as Hindi, Marathi and Odia; which has also consciously replaced (and even purged out) Persian and Arabic words, expressions and elements with Sanskrit tatsamas and Prakrit tadbhavas, a process which separated it from the Urdu source.

-By the time of Rabindranath Tagore, the Sadhu-ness ("purity") of the literary form had largely waned into just a set of Sanskrit verb forms and in a decade, Tagore himself would switch to writing in Cholito Bhasha.
-Dr. Radha Nag's book Atmaghati Nirad Choudhuri আত্মঘাতী নীরদ চৌধুরী (Suicidal Nirad Choudhuri) appears as the last Bengali book written in Sadhu Bhasha.
+By the time of Rabindranath Tagore, the Sadhu-ness (purity) of the literary form had largely waned into just a set of Sanskrit verb forms and in a decade, Tagore himself would switch to writing in Cholito Bhasha.
+Radha Nag's book Atmaghati Nirad Choudhuri আত্মঘাতী নীরদ চৌধুরী appears as the last Bengali book written in Sadhu Bhasha.

-Bangladeshi writer, intellectual, academic Dr. Salimullah Khan has been writing in Sadhu Basha since 2005.
+Bangladeshi writer, intellectual, academic Salimullah Khan has been writing in Sadhu Bhasha since 2005.

 The newspaper Anandabazar Patrika uses Sadhu Bhasha on their editorial column, partially, even today.

-Styles
+Presence in historical literature

 The mid-19th century hosted two influential writers of Sadhu bhasha; Ishwar Chandra Vidyasagar and Bankim Chandra Chattopadhyay.
 Vidyasagar's style was very conservative towards withholding only the use of tatsama (Sanskrit) when writing.
 His style came to be known as Vidyasagari and Akshay Kumar Datta also wrote in this style.
 Chatterjee's writing style was somewhat more lenient to the use of tadbhava and deshi vocabulary.
 It came to be known as Bankimi – a more popular style, it was practised by the likes of Rabindranath Tagore, Hara Prasad Shastri, Dinesh Chandra Sen, Mir Mosharraf Hossain and Ismail Hossain Siraji.